Joshua Levy, Founder and Executive Director

 Pat has 30 years of experience as a former special education teacher and administrator.
 She has worked with students of all ages and disabilities in Texas and in other states.
 Prior to retirement, Pat worked at the Texas Education Agency working on assessments for students with disabilities.
-Since retirement, Pat has been a volunteer for both CASA and Special Olympics.
+Since retirement, Pat has been a volunteer for CASA, Special Olympics, and Mike’s Place.
 She also enjoys seeing films, experiencing art exhibits, reading, and attending live theater around Austin.
 Pat has an undergraduate degree in English and political science with a secondary education endorsement from the University of Texas at Arlington.
 She also has a master’s degree in Special Education from Central Connecticut State University.
 Pat lives in Austin with her husband Bob.

 Alicia Garnes, Treasurer

 Alicia Kaminsky Garnes is a native Texan who has lived in Austin since 2010.
 Alicia attended Tufts University where she graduated Cum Laude with a BA in History.
 After receiving her MBA with a concentration in Marketing from American University, she worked in Marketing Communications for several publishers in Washington, DC.
 In 2004, Alicia moved to Denver, CO and worked in Marketing Communications for Great-West Healthcare.
 Since Alicia moved to Austin, she’s worked for Carol Dochen, Realtors as the Director of Marketing and consulted on various marketing projects for local, small businesses.
 Alicia is married with two children and actively volunteers her time at her children’s schools and in the community.